YorkEarwaker/Climate-Model/eea/README.md

 # Extreme event attribution

-Extreme weather event attribution as they occure.
+Extreme weather event attribution as they occure in the present.
 Past event attribution to out of holocine climate conditions at the time.

+An attempt toward some means of automation.

 ## Status